Right to Buy Mortgages- Professional Mortgage Advisors

-The scheme has provided millions of households the opportunity to own their own home, hold a tangible asset and helped local authorities improve their public finances.
+The scheme has provided millions of housing association tenants the opportunity to own their own home, hold a tangible asset and helped local authorities improve their public finances.

 This article will provide you with information about the scheme, see if you are eligible and how to get a mortgage.

-What is right to buy and how much discount can you receive?
+What is right to buy government mortgage schemes and how much discount can you receive?

 The council will send a valuer round to assess the property’s value and provide you with a price for the property and the discounted value.
 How much your property is discounted by depends on the type of property, the length of time you have occupied the property and whether or not you have used the Right to Buy scheme in the past.
 This scheme is only available in England.